-Family time | The time that the child/youth spends with their parent, guardian, Indian custodian, siblings, or extended family members in the least restrictive, least intrusive environment possible.
+Family contact | The time that the child/youth spends with their parent, guardian, Indian custodian, siblings, or extended family members in the least restrictive, least intrusive environment possible.

-Family time supporter | A family member, family friend, tribal member, community member, or foster parent who supports family time by attending sessions with the parent and child.
+Family contact supporter | A family member, family friend, tribal member, community member, or foster parent who supports family contact by attending sessions with the parent and child.

-Family contact participant | The child and anyone having contact with the child under the authority of the family time plan developed by OCS.
+Family contact participant | The child and anyone having contact with the child under the authority of the family contact plan developed by OCS.

-Family time plan | A written document that outlines responsibilities, timing, location, goals, suggested activities, and supervision justifications for family contact.
-The plan should be collaboratively developed by OCS staff and the contact participants and provided to the family and the family time provider agency with appropriate release of information.
+Family contact plan | A written document that outlines responsibilities, timing, location, goals, suggested activities, and supervision justifications for family contact.
+The plan should be collaboratively developed by OCS staff and the contact participants and provided to the family and the family contact provider agency with appropriate release of information.

-Family of origin | Child's legal, biological, and tribally recognized family members, with whom the department is working to promote family time and/or reunification.
-This includes Indian Custodians.
+Family of origin | Child's legal, biological, and tribally recognized family members, with whom the department is working to promote family contact and/or reunification.
+This includes Indian custodians.